EBIvariation/eva-accession/eva-accession-release-automation/publish_release_to_ftp/README_release_changelog.txt

 EVA RefSNP release 1
 ====================

- - Initial release containing only variant defined in dbSNP and ported to EVA
+ - Initial release containing only variants defined in dbSNP and ported to EVA